hxtk/Rust-Scanner/README.md

 - Include unit tests for your feature.
 Where there is pairity with `java.util.Scanner`, ensure those tests match its behavior (see exception caveat under "Developing").

-One of the best ways you can help if you don't have time to implement a feature is to nitpick.
+One of the best ways you can help if you don't have time to implement a feature is to nitpick (politely).
 The lead developer is still a student of both Rust and software engineering in general.